Fox–Fordyce disease: Epidemiology

-Most commonly affects women aged 13–35 years, approximately puberty through their prime.
+It most commonly affects women aged 13–35 years, approximately puberty through their prime.
 Some reports show affected women to men at 9:1.
 Rare cases have been shown to affect post-menopausal women, children, and men.
 Incident report is currently unknown.
 Although rare, men and children have been shown to be affected.
 Heat, humidity, stress, and exercise have been shown to worsen symptoms.
 Rate of incidence is currently unknown.
 Fox-Fordyce has also been shown to be severe during menstruation and spontaneously disappear during pregnancy.

 Eponym

 It is named for George Henry Fox and John Addison Fordyce.